What's the Star Trek Discovery season 3 release date? Plot, trailer and latest news

 — Star Trek (@StarTrek) October 5, 2019

-More recently, at this summer’s Comic-Con@Home, CBS dropped this short 15-second clip when announcing the show’s return date, which sees Burnham planting a tattered flag on a desolate planet.
+At this summer’s Comic-Con@Home CBS also dropped this short 15-second clip when announcing the show’s return date, which sees Burnham planting a tattered flag on a desolate planet.

 It seems the crew really have their work cut out for them this time: